lukas-h/toy-http/README.md

 lightweight embeddable http service.
 Supported requests: GET, HEAD
 designed for unix (linux, macOSX, freebsd and other OS with posix programming environment)
+# branches
+The *static* branch contains the first version, that only offers static hosting (GET, HEAD).
+*master* contatins the actual development state.
+*testing* is buggy, testing of new features, etc.
 # install the standalone server
 You can use it as lightweight server.
 Only clone this repository and type in: `./install` or if you prefer make, type `make && sudo make install`.